2i2c-org/docs/about/overview.md

 (about-the-project)=
-# About the JupyterHub Service
+# Overview of the service

 The Managed JupyterHubs Service is an open, scalable, sustainable cloud service for interactive computing environments in research and education.
 It follows a "DevOps as a Service" model where communities in research and education can pay for managed cloud infrastructure that runs on an entirely open source stack, and give you [the right to replicate your infrastructure](https://2i2c.org/right-to-replicate).